CMU-RPCS-2025/Environmental_HW_FW/Enviro+_substation/README.md

 # Enviro+ Python Example

 This project demonstrates how to use the Enviro+ breakout board with a Raspberry Pi Zero to display and log environmental data, including temperature, pressure, humidity, light, gas levels, and noise.
+The data for light, noise, humidity, temp, and the timestamp when it is collected is sent to the base station (Raspberry Pi 5) via MQTT over Wi-Fi.
+The user can hover their finger over te proximity sensor to switch screens to display temperature, pressure, humidity, light, oxidised gas, reduced gas, nh3, and noise vaules and graphs.

 I started with the code from Pimoroni.
 These are my sources:
 - https://github.com/pimoroni/enviroplus-python/tree/main